VSCode on Triton

 Open OnDemand

-This is useful for getting things done quickly, but running in a web browser can be limited in some cases.
+This is useful for getting things done quickly or do simple debugging, but running in a web browser can be limited in some cases (interface, lifetime, etc.).
+Another limitation is OOD VSCode does not support GPU computing.

 VSCode remote SSH

 “Remote SSH” is a nice way to work on a remote computer and provides both editing and shell access, but everything will run directly on the login node on Triton.
-This is OK for editing, but not for main computations (see the section above or below).
-To repeat: don’t use this for running big computations.
+This is OK for writing code and editing, but not for main computations (see the section above or below).
+To repeat: don’t use this for running any big computations.

 Screenshot saying "SSH: triton".

-If you see this in the lower left corner (or whatever the name of your cluster SSH config is), you are connected to the login node (and should not do big calculations).
-It’s possible it may be different for others.
+If you see this in the lower left corner (or whatever the name of your cluster SSH config is), you are connected to the login node (and again, should not do big calculations).
+It’s possible the exact look may be different for others.

 You can see connection instructions (including screenshots) at the Sigma2 instructions.

-VSCode can use a regular OpenSSH configuration file, so you may as well set that up once and it can be used for everything.
-The basics of SSH is in Connecting via ssh and the real SSH config file info you really need is in SSH.
+VSCode can use a regular OpenSSH configuration file, so you may as well set that up once and it can be used for everything - see SSH for the full story.
+The basics of SSH to Triton are in Connecting via ssh.
 A SSH key can allow you to connect without entering a password every time.

 VSCode remote SSH host directly to interactive job